 Applications will be accepted until the position is filled.

-About Communities United for Police Reform: Communities United for Police Reform (CPR) is an unprecedented campaign to end discriminatory and abusive policing practices in New York City, and to build a lasting movement that promotes safety based on respect for the rights and dignity of all – not discriminatory targeting and harassment.
+Communities United for Police Reform (CPR) is an unprecedented campaign to end discriminatory policing practices in New York, and to build a lasting movement that promotes public safety and reduces reliance on policing.
+CPR runs coalitions of over 200 local, statewide and national organizations, bringing together a movement of community members, lawyers, researchers and activists to work for change.

 Director of Communications Position Summary: This position will develop, implement and oversee a multi-tiered strategic communications plan to ensure the campaign integrates strategic communications into every aspect of its work, and expands CPR’s reputation as a leading voice in movements for social justice and police accountability.
 The Director of Communications will lead and oversee CPR’s traditional media/media relations strategies, digital/online/social/mobile strategies, publications, and grassroots communication strategies.
 As a senior manager in a small staff team, the ideal candidate is a seasoned communications strategist who is committed to CPR’s issues, flexible and effective in a fast-paced and evolving environment and has a great sense of humor.